 Observe elephants in their natural environment, foraging for food, wallowing in mud and wrestling and playing.
 Camp with the Karen Hill Tribe (indigenous tribal people) and experience elephants at a safe and respectful distance.

 BLES – Boon Lott’s Elephant Sanctuary (Thailand)

 BLES is a safe haven for abused elephants that have been rescued from situations of daily brutality and distress such as they experience when forced to carry out elephant rides and entertain tourists.
 Visitors can accompany the 14 resident elephants on walks, gather food for them and camp in the jungle.

 Tiger Tops Tharu Lodge (Nepal)

 Experience daily Nepalese village life and meet the 14 resident domestic elephants.
 Follow them to the grasslands where their keepers (mahouts) cut and collect grass to feed them and accompany them on a walk in the jungle.

 Most tourists sign up for experiences with elephants because they love wild animals and don’t know about the cruelty behind the rides, tricks and photo opportunities.
 If people knew the facts, then they wouldn’t participate in cruel elephant activities.

 The best place to see an elephant is in the wild or, at a genuine elephant sanctuary.
-To find out more, read our new Taken for a ride report.
+If you would like to volunteer with elephants in Thailand then check out our Elephant Adventure Trek.
+Or find out more about our Wildlife.
+Not Entertainers campaign.